 Baseline covariates are used in over 80% of clinical trials to account for sources of data variability that may or may not be related to treatment response.
 Because they are so widely used, the practical utility of baseline covariates has been in regulatory guidances issued by the FDA and EMA.
-The "Guideline on Adjustment clinical trials" published by the EMA became effective as of 01 September 2015.
-The FDA issued "Adjusting for Covariates Guidance for Industry"35 was put forth in draft form in April 2019 and updated in May 2021.
+The "Guideline on Adjustment for baseline covariates in clinical trials" published by the EMA became effective as of 01 September 2015.
+The FDA issued "Adjusting for Covariates in Randomized Clinical Trials for Drugs and Biologics with Continuous Outcomes: Guidance for Industry" was put forth in draft form in April 2019 and updated in May 2021.